COVID-19 FREQUENTLY ASKED QUESTIONS

 Q. What is the interest rate on SBA loans?

-- Paycheck Protection Program (PPP) interest rates: This loan has an interest rate of 1% and a maturity of two years.
+- Paycheck Protection Program (PPP) interest rates: This loan has an interest rate of 1% and a maturity of five years.

 - Economic Injury Disaster Loans (EIDL) interest rates: EIDLs carry interest rates up to 3.75% for companies and up to 2.75% for nonprofits, as well as principal and interest deferment for up to 4 years.